 The overall goal of our training program is to develop superb neurophysiologists.
 It is the mission of our training program to ensure that our graduates have demonstrated competency in the six core areas as designated by the ACGME.
 It is the goal of our program to develop life-long self-evaluation and self-improvement skill.
 To accomplish these goals, the fellow’s progress toward competency throughout their year of training will be evaluated both by faculty, program director, and by the fellow.
-At the time of each 6-month evaluation with the program director and the fellow will formulate an action plan to move towards competency and proficiency in the following areas:
+At the time of each 6-month evaluation, the program director and the fellow will formulate an action plan to move towards competency and proficiency in the following areas.

 - Obtain accurate and sufficient histories to characterize seizures and to define risk factors for developing epilepsy